 TO REQUEST CONSIDERATION BY THE DEAN OF INSTRUCTION & STUDENT AFFAIRS FOR AN EXCEPTION, PLEASE FOLLOW THESE STEPS CAREFULLY:

-- Please provide any supporting documents, including any medical documentation.
+3. Please provide any supporting documents, such as:

 Other Useful Notes:

 - As of Fall 2016, due to Academic Senate Regulations, we are no longer processing retroactive grade changes.

 - Petitions submitted without sufficient documentation will be denied.